 - Triang Relations: Joe and Karen are in a relationship, with Martha attracted to Karen in a platonic way. ...as it later turns out, not so platonic after all.

 - Two-Teacher School: Quite literally, Karen and Martha are the only teachers at their school.

-- Adaptation Distillation: The second adaption still isn't completely true to the play but is still mostly so.
+- Adaptation Distillation: This adaption still isn't completely true to the play but is still mostly so.

 - All There Is to Know About "The Crying Game": The movie is most well-known for the last twenty minutes where Martha has an Anguished Declaration of Love before killing herself.

-- Ambiguous Ending: The Children's Hour ends with Karen walking away after Martha's funeral, while the others watch her.
+- Ambiguous Ending: The film ends with Karen walking away after Martha's funeral, while the others watch her.
 What exactly does the scene imply is up to interpretation.

-- Market-Based Title: The film version of The Children's Hour is called The Loudest Whisper in the UK.
+- Market-Based Title: The film is called The Loudest Whisper in the UK.

-- Remake Cameo: Miriam Hopkins played Lily Mortar in the 1961 film, after having played her niece Martha in the 1936 version.
+- Remake Cameo: Miriam Hopkins played Lily Mortar, after having played her niece Martha in the 1936 version.

-- Setting Update: The second movie came out in The '60s but the play is from The Thirties and is based on real-life events from the 19th century.
+- Setting Update: The second adaptation came out in The '60s but the play is from The Thirties and is based on real-life events from the 19th century.